ephread/TheBell/README.md

 The Bell uses a three-tier architecture with MVVM in the presentation layer.
 While the layers are not completely separated, they could be easily decoupled with minimal work.
 For example:

 1. the simplicity of the data model in The Bell allows for the presentation layer to directly query repositories, as the data is often not converted or manipulated by the application layer;
-2. `UserPreference` and `Workout` are both plain structs, easily created and mocked, and thus not abstracted;
+2. `UserPreference` and `Workout` are both plain structs, easily created and mocked and thus not abstracted;
 3. application-level data models like `WorkoutSummary` are also freely passed around.

 However, a more complex app would benefit from having different types encapsulating the data in the different layers, even if they match 1:1 (in that case, type aliases could be used).